CHBM-FM: History

 In 2002, Standard Radio bought Telemedia and kept CJEZ under their ownership, while some of the other "EZ Rock" stations were sold to either Rogers Communications or Astral Media.
 In October 2007, Astral Media purchased much of Standard's assets, including CJEZ.
-In early 2009, the station became known as Today's New 97.3 EZ Rock, pivoting to a hot adult contemporary-leaning format.
+In early 2009, the station became known as Today's New 97.3 EZ Rock, pivoting to a hot adult contemporary-leaning direction.
 During November 2009, certain personalities from the station left.
-Throughout much of that time until December, it was playing nonstop Christmas music, while at the same time, asking their listeners what radio station they want to hear going forward.
+Throughout much of that time until December, CJEZ played nonstop Christmas music, while at the same time, asking their listeners what radio station they want to hear going forward.

-Boom 97.3 (2009-present)
+Boom 97.3 (2009–present)

-On December 24, 2009, during its standard Christmas music run during the holidays, EZ Rock's website was changed completely by hosting only a countdown clock and a posted message urging listeners to tune in at 9 a.m. on December 26.
+On December 24, 2009, during its standard Christmas music run during the holidays, the station's website was changed completely by hosting only a countdown clock and a posted message urging listeners to tune in at 9 a.m. on December 26.
 At 6 a.m. that day, after playing EZ Rock's final song (which was Christina Aguilera's version of "This Christmas"), the station began stunting with a recorded message on how to "view" the launch of the new station.